oldgitter1/github-test/README.md

-This is a readme with lots of words!
+This is a readme of the actual changes i need to make!

 WOW I AM WORKING